Erlemar/dswok/Metrics and losses/Calibration.md

 $$p_{\text{calibrated}} = \frac{1}{1 + \exp\!\big(-(\alpha s + \beta)\big)}$$

 where $s$ is the raw model score and $\alpha, \beta$ are scalar parameters fit on a held-out set by minimizing log loss.
 Stable on small validation sets, but assumes a sigmoidal miscalibration shape.
 Originally targeted [[SVM]] decision values; also used for shallow models with smooth score distributions and for AdaBoost-style classifiers whose miscalibration is sigmoidal by construction.

+Two structural reasons make logistic regression the natural calibrator.
+Log-loss-trained LR has a guaranteed training-set calibration property: at the optimum, the zero-gradient condition implies that the mean predicted probability equals the empirical positive rate, broken down by each categorical feature.
+The sigmoid is also monotonic in the raw score, so calibrated probabilities preserve the ordering of inputs and rank-based metrics like AUC are unchanged.

 ### Isotonic regression